HomeSpecialty & OtherWeighted Average Calculator

 Comparing weighted averages with different weight structures

-A weighted GPA from one school may not be comparable to another if the credit hour structures differ.
-Always clarify what weights were used before comparing results across systems.
+A GPA from one school may not be comparable to another if credit hour ranges differ.
+Always confirm what weights were used before comparing results across systems.

 Frequently Asked Questions